Long Island Rail Road

 Long Island Rail Road Information

-A commuter rail system in the city of New York, the Long Island Rail Road (typically marked as LIRR) stretches from the Eastern tip of Long Island (the county of Suffolk) to the Manhattan region.
-Operating since as early as 1834, it is the oldest and also the busiest of all commuter rail services in continental North America.
-The route is served by eight different branch lines while the two major lines run to the ends of the two forks on Manhattan Island.
-Spread over more than a thousand kilometers in terms of track length, it is served by as many as a hundred-and-twenty-four stations.
-Under public ownership of the Metropolitan Transportation Authority, it is the only commuter railroad service in the country that operates every day of the year with special services for holidays, weekends and off-peak hours.
+The Long Island Rail Road (usually referred to as the LIRR) is a commuter rail system in the city of New York, stretching from the eastern tip of Long Island (Suffolk County) to the Manhattan area.
+In operation since 1834, it is the oldest and busiest commuter railroad in continental North America.
+The route is served by eight different branch lines, with the two main lines running to the ends of the two forks on the island of Manhattan.
+The system covers more than a thousand kilometres of track and has one hundred and twenty-four stations.
+Publicly owned by the Metropolitan Transportation Authority, it is the only commuter rail system in the country that operates every day of the year, with special services for holidays, weekends and off-peak hours.

 Long Island Rail Road Map & Fare Zone

-Map of Long Island Rail Road showing its lines and stations.
-Click on the map to enlarge it.
-Click to view Fares & Schedule.
+Map of Long Island Rail Road showing different lines and stations.
+Click on the map to enlarge it or download the Long Island Rail Road map in PDF format.

 Long Island Rail Road Timings and Schedule